equinor/ert/docs/rst/manual/reference/workflows/internal.rst

 Invoke a pre exported function
 ------------------------------

-This is the simplest, where you can invoke a a predefined ERT function.
+This is the simplest, where you can invoke a predefined ERT function.
 The function must already have been marked as *exported* in the ert code base.
 The list of predefined workflow jobs based on this method can be found here: :ref:`built_in_workflow_jobs`.
 Marking a new